akinaka-dd/LUAD-Spatial/README.md

   - Spatial and quantitative correlations are evaluated.
 - Results are browsable from "FFPE_LUAD_3_B/FFPE_LUAD_3_B-EVAL/FFPE_LUAD_3_B-EVAL.html".

+### Example of comparison
-Comparison between MS4A1 gene expression by Visium and CD20 antibody fluorescence intensity by PhenoCycler.
+- MS4A1 gene expression by Visium and CD20 antibody fluorescence intensity by PhenoCycler.

 <table>
 <tr>